Cybernetics and the Feedback Imagination

 The Book

 Cybernetics: Or Control and Communication in the Animal and the Machine first appeared in 1948.
-MIT Press's current edition is a reissue of the 1961 second edition, with new forewords by Doug Hill and Sanjoy Mitter.
-The MIT Press page lists the reissue as 352 pages and describes the book as a classic work that helped establish the theoretical foundations of cybernetics and information theory.
+MIT Press's current edition is a reissue of the 1961 second edition, with new forewords by Doug Hill and Sanjoy Mitter; the publisher lists the paperback reissue as 352 pages, published October 8, 2019.
+MIT Press also identifies Wiener as an MIT mathematics faculty member from 1919 until his death in 1964 and a 1963 National Medal of Science recipient.

 The title is still the best compressed summary of the book's ambition.
 Wiener wanted a language that could move between servomechanisms, nervous systems, prediction, communication, learning, self-organizing systems, language, and society.
-The point was not that animals are machines in a crude sense, or that machines are alive.
-The point was that both can be studied as systems that receive messages, respond to them, correct error, and maintain or lose stability under changing conditions.
+The claim was not that animals are machines in a crude sense, or that machines are alive.
+The claim was narrower and more durable: animals, machines, and institutions can all be studied as systems that receive messages, compare states, correct error, and maintain or lose stability under changing conditions.

 Feedback